 Take life outdoors

 Chloé’s family created a relaxed room outdoors using a dining table that’s easy to fold out as the night goes on and more guests turn up.
 “Our indoor dining area is pretty small, so we always prefer eating outside together,” says Chloé.
-“We’ll cook fresh fish on the barbecue with home-grown herbs from the backyard.
+“We’ll cook with home-grown herbs from the backyard.
 And we’ll stay outdoors till late, because the sunsets here in LA are incredible!”

 Create a natural table setting

 Look to your surroundings for inspiration for your table setting.
 Pair natural materials, such as seagrass and linens, with this season’s inky blue colour palette for the tableware.
 Chloé’s backyard already has plenty of foliage, so instead of using flowers as decoration, she scatters driftwood along the length of the table.
 The family enjoy collecting pieces of wood on the beaches nearby.

 Get cosy with artificial candles

 Think about the things you use to make your interiors feel warm and inviting, and make them work for you outdoors.
 Love candles?
 Use artificial ones to add warmth and cosiness to your alfresco setting.
 These candles are LED-powered, so they won’t blow out if the wind gets up.
 They’re also safer for when children are around.

 Barbecue food can sometimes take a little longer to cook, so keep children busy with some pre-dinner fun.
 Try stretching out a roll of drawing paper across one end of the table (you might want to place a flat surface underneath, to stop them drawing into the gaps!).
 And, while parents chat after dinner, little artists can get back to their masterpieces before the sun sets for movie time.

 I love a spontaneous party.
 It doesn’t need to be planned in advance, and we don’t need much to prepare.
 It’s better to just leave things open and go with how we feel.”